Seneca Wallace

 Seneca Sinclair Wallace (born August 6, 1980) is an American former professional football player who was a quarterback in the National Football League (NFL).
-He currently serves as the quarterbacks coach for the St. Louis Battlehawks of the United Football League (UFL).
+He recently served as the quarterbacks coach for the St. Louis Battlehawks of the United Football League (UFL).
 He played college football for the Iowa State Cyclones and was selected by the Seattle Seahawks in the fourth round of the 2003 NFL draft.
 Wallace was also a member of the Cleveland Browns, New Orleans Saints, San Francisco 49ers, and Green Bay Packers.
 He became a coach after his playing career.

 Early life

 Wallace attended Cordova High School in Rancho Cordova, California, and was a letterman in football and basketball.
 In basketball, he won All-Sierra Conference honors and All-Sacramento honorable mention honors.

 College career

 Wallace attended Sacramento City College in order to stay close to home at his mother's request.
 After initially receiving only three offers, two at wide receiver, Wallace transferred to Iowa State University for his junior and senior year.

 Wallace received widespread notice in 2002 while with the Iowa State Cyclones in a play famously known as "The Run," in which he traversed back to the 32 yard line before running it in for a 12-yard touchdown versus Texas Tech.
 It was later estimated that he ran 135 yards on the 12-yard touchdown rush.
 While quarterbacking the Iowa State Cyclones in 2001 and 2002, he threw 26 touchdowns and 27 interceptions.